Győri ETO FC (women)

-Győr ETO FC is a women's football club based in Győr, Hungary, that plays in Női NB I, the top-level women's football league in Hungary.
+ETO FC is a women's football club based in Győr, Hungary, that plays in Női Nemzeti Bajnokság I, the top-level women's football league in Hungary.

 Club history

 The club was established before the 2000/2001 season.
 The club was a spiritual successor to Mottó FC-Győr, a former second division club, and ETO's original colors were yellow and blue after this club.
 It is part of the men's club of the same name.

 In 2017, the team reached the final of the Hungarian Cup, where they lost to Ferencváros.
-The club won their first trophy in 2022, beating Haladás-Viktória 1–0.
-They repeated as cup winners in 2023 with a 4–1 win over Puskás Académia.
-They won for a third consecutive time in 2024, besting MTK Budapest on penalties.
-They repeated the feat in 2025 with another penalty shootout win over MTK Budapest to take home their fourth Hungarian Cup in a row.
+The club won their first trophy in 2022, beating Viktória FC 1–0.
+They repeated as cup winners in 2023 with a 4–1 win over Puskás Akadémia.
+They won for a third consecutive time in 2024, besting MTK Hungária on penalties.
+They repeated the feat in 2025 with another penalty shootout win over MTK Hungária to take home their fourth Hungarian Cup in a row.

 In 2022, 2023, 2024, and 2025, they were runners-up in Női NB I, falling short of Ferencváros in each season.
 Fanni Vachter won the 2024 season's golden boot with 29 goals.